 |---|---|---|

-Aim for 20 to 40 prompts in total, spread across these families.
+Aim for 20 to 40 prompts total, split across these families.
 Below 20, a single atypical answer skews your percentages.
 Phrase them in natural language, the way you talk to an assistant, not in telegraphic keywords.
-Vary the angles: 'best', 'how to choose', 'alternatives to', 'for [industry]'.
+Vary the angles: “best,” “how to choose,” “alternatives to,” “for [industry].”

 Systematically include prompts where you expect to see your competitors.
-That is where the benchmark becomes a competitive tool rather than a mere ego test.
+That is where the benchmark becomes a competitive tool and not a mere ego test.
 Also document each prompt in close variants: models are sensitive to phrasing, and a reworded question can make a brand appear or disappear.

 Running the test on each model

 Test in private browsing or on a dedicated account, with no memory or personalization enabled.
-The history of a personal account biases answers toward your own past searches.
+A personal account's history biases answers toward your own past searches.

 Run each prompt on ChatGPT, Perplexity and Gemini at a minimum.
 They rely on distinct citation mechanisms and do not return the same brands.

-For each answer, record every brand or domain mentioned, its position in the answer, and whether it is cited as a source or recommended in the text.
+For each answer, note every brand or domain mentioned, its position in the answer, and whether it is cited as a source or recommended in the text.

-Keep a screenshot or the raw text of every answer.
+Keep a screenshot or the raw text of each answer.
 Models evolve; without an archive, you will be unable to verify or compare the following month.

 LLMs are not deterministic.
-Run each prompt twice and count a brand as present if it appears at least once.
+Run each prompt twice and record a brand as present if it appears at least once.

-One technical detail weighs heavily on the results: LLMs do not execute JavaScript.
-If your pages' content loads client-side, the model's crawler sees only an empty page.
+One technical detail weighs heavily on results: LLMs do not execute JavaScript.
+If your page content loads client-side, the model's crawler sees only a blank page.
 Server-side rendering (SSR) or static HTML is therefore essential to exist in the index that feeds these answers.
-A competitor missing from your benchmark despite strong notoriety often has this exact problem.
+A competitor missing from your benchmark despite strong awareness often has this exact problem.

 ChatGPT alone represents an audience volume that justifies including it in every benchmark.
 Ignoring this model means ignoring the leading generative search interface.